RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

      </script>
      ```

+  _**Suggestion**_
-  **Suggestion**: Use a proven HTML sanitizer (e.g. [DOMPurify](https://www.npmjs.com/package/dompurify)) on output that must contain HTML (server-side).
-Configure [allowlists](https://help.ivanti.com/ht/help/en_US/ISM/2025/admin-user/Content/Configure/SetUpWizard/Configure%20Allowed%20Tags%20and%20Attribute.htm), only permit required tags and attributes, and explicitly exclude all event handler attributes (e.g., on*).
-Apply the appropriate [encoding](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#output-encoding) based on where the data will be used (body, attribute, JavaScript string, URL, CSS), and do not rely on a single generic encoding for all contexts.
-Prefer [framework helpers](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#framework-security) and templating engines that provide automatic, correct output escaping rather than hand‑rolling your own escaping logic.
-Remove unnecessary HTML rendering of user‑supplied content whenever possible.
+  1. Use a proven HTML sanitizer (e.g. [DOMPurify](https://www.npmjs.com/package/dompurify)) on output that must contain HTML (server-side)
+  2. Configure [allowlists](https://help.ivanti.com/ht/help/en_US/ISM/2025/admin-user/Content/Configure/SetUpWizard/Configure%20Allowed%20Tags%20and%20Attribute.htm), only permit required tags and attributes, and explicitly exclude all event handler attributes (e.g., on*).
+  3. Apply the appropriate [encoding](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#output-encoding) based on where the data will be used (body, attribute, JavaScript string, URL, CSS), and do not rely on a single generic encoding for all contexts.
+  4. Prefer [framework helpers](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#framework-security) and templating engines that provide automatic, correct output escaping rather than hand‑rolling your own escaping logic.
+  5. Remove unnecessary HTML rendering of user‑supplied content whenever possible.
 If a field is a search query or otherwise simple text, return it as plain text (properly escaped) instead of rendering it as HTML with tags.

   </details>
   -